-This course is considered a Canadian Studies course for purposes of admission to King's B.Ed.
+This course is considered a Canadian Studies course for purposes of King's B.Ed.
 (AD).

-Prerequisites: One of POLI 200, 201, ECON 201, 202
+Prerequisites: One of POLI 200, 201, ECON 201, 202, GEOG 201

-GEOG 350 - Geographical Information Systems Every Year, Fall 3(3-0-3)
+GEOG 350 - Geographical Information Systems

 An introduction to the principles and applications of GIS.
 Hands-on lab assignments focus on data input and manipulation, spatial problem solving, and map presentation using GIS software on micro-computers.
 Students complete a GIS-based project.